-Lake Land College believes in supporting the success of our students on both a personal and academic level, and we know that this all starts with their mental health and wellness.
-We have established the following mental health resources, including free online mental health counseling through BetterMynd, for our students.
+Lake Land College believes in supporting the success of our students on both a personal and academic level, and we know this all starts with their mental health and wellness.
+The college now has an on-site, full time mental health provider and has also partnered with TimelyMD, an online service providing free mental health counseling to current students.

 This is a crisis hotline that can help with many issues, not just suicide.
 For example, anyone who feels sad, hopeless, or suicidal; family and friends who are concerned about a loved one; or anyone interested in mental health treatment referrals can call the Lifeline.
 Callers are connected with a professional nearby who will talk with them about what they are feeling or concerns for other family and friends.
 Call the toll-free Lifeline, 24 hours a day, 7 days a week.